Celebrating Black History

-Labor: Highwaymen Artist AJ Brown, assisted by J Brown & Lee Andrew "Pap" Moore
+Labor: Highwaymen Artist AJ Brown, assisted by Johnathan "J" Brown & Lee Andrew "Pap" Moore

-Brown's devoted contributions of over a month, helped preserve the Highwaymen story, culture, and accuracy which secured Werner's vision as Brown provided the written story text, that served well for the Obelisk.
+Brown's devoted contributions of over a month helped preserve the Highwaymen's story and culture, which helped secure Werner's vision as Brown provided the history of the written story text on the north side, which served well for the Obelisk.

-In addition, Brown was also asked to donate her time to assist as a liaison to Mosaic Fabrications during the on-site construction of the project.
-The Johnny Daniels grave-site monument and the Obelisk is adorned with one of Daniel's own paintings.
-Early Morning St Lucie, is a fitting inspiration constructed by his protege' AJ Brown.
+During the on-site construction of the project, Brown was asked to donate her time to assist as a liaison to Mosaic Fabrications.
+The Johnny Daniels grave-site monument and the Obelisk are adorned with one of Daniel's paintings.
+Early Morning St Lucie River is a fitting inspiration constructed by Daniels's protege' AJ Brown.

 Werner thanked Brown in a February 06, 2016, acknowledgment letter for Brown's collaboration efforts.